OisinWrites/Pixel-Palace-Arcade/README.md

     1. In checkout, the payment field in the form is not working.
 This may be because we 're not activated on Stripe in our account.

     1. The error messages for the stripe form float on top of the nav banner.

+    1. The images for products are called on from the database, not the cloud file storage.
+In the project example, boutique ado, these images are used as fixtures.
+Is there a way I can have the product models find their relevant picture from the cloud instead?

     Validation and Accessibility